-Whales and dolphins today face more threats than ever before, and these threats – from pollution, ship strikes, entanglement in fishing gear, noise pollution and climate change – are intensifying.
+Whales and dolphins (small toothed-whales) today face more threats than ever before, and these threats – from pollution, ship strikes, entanglement in fishing gear, noise pollution, and climate change – are intensifying.
 While some species are healthy or have recovered from the effects of commercial whaling, others remain critically endangered.
 It seems the vaquita will soon go extinct; the North Atlantic right whale is not far behind.
 We are failing in our attempts to save these animals.
-To protect them and secure their survival, we need to better understand the threats they face and how these threats are impacting the animals.
+To protect them and secure their survival, we need to better understand the threats they face and how these threats are affecting the animals.

 We need more data and better data.
 But collecting robust data on marine mammals is expensive, and researchers must take great care to make sure the act of collecting the data doesn’t interfere with or hasten the demise of these animals.
 Marine mammal science needs a data-collection revolution.
 At Ocean Alliance, we believe this revolution is drones.